 Where necessary the Contractor must ensure suitable precautions are in place not to harm flora and fauna on site.

-The Contractor shall also be familiar with the actions required to control spills and releases to the atmosphere and shall be at all times compliant with the applicable licences/permits.
+The Contractor shall also be familiar with the actions required to control spills and releases to the atmosphere and shall always be compliant with the applicable licences/permits.